tensorflow/hub/docs/common_issues.md

 ## Cannot change a model's dtype (e.g., float32 to bfloat16)

 TensorFlow's SavedModels (shared on TF Hub or otherwise) contain operations that work on fixed data types (often, float32 for the weights and intermediate activations of neural networks).
 These cannot be changed after the fact when loading the SavedModel (but model publishers can choose to publish different models with different data types).

+## Update a model version

+The documentation metadata of model versions can be updated.
+However, the version's assets (model files) are immutable.
+If you want to change the model assets, you can publish a newer version of the model.
+It's a good practice to extend the documentation with a change log that describes what changed between versions.